 - Is involved in making collagen and elastin, important proteins found in high levels in skin and connective tissue including tendons, ligaments and cartilage.

-- Lysine is a critical component of the muscle proteins actin and myosin that interact to facilitate muscle contraction.
+- Is a critical component of the muscle proteins actin and myosin that interact to facilitate muscle contraction.

 - Supports the immune system by helping fight viral and bacterial infections.